shelljs/shelljs/README.md

 + `async`: Asynchronous execution.
 Defaults to true if a callback is provided.
 + `silent`: Do not echo program output to console.
++ `logCmd`: Prints the unix like command itself to the console.
+Similar to `set -o verbose` in shell scripts.

 Examples: